 Exchange coins and banknotes

-At Banco de Portugal’s cash offices, you can exchange valid banknotes in escudos as well as damaged banknotes.
-You may also exchange banknotes and coins for different denominations.
+At the Banco de Portugal’s cash offices, you can exchange banknotes denominated in escudos still within the exchange period and damaged euro banknotes, as well as change euro banknotes and coins.

 Banco de Portugal

 Banknotes in escudos may also be exchanged for euro banknotes and/or coins at Banco de Portugal cash offices, up to 20 years after they have been withdrawn from circulation (see the collection term expiry dates).
 The deadline for exchanging escudo coins passed on 31 December 2002.